BaptisteFran/pygame_test_1/README.md

 Of course we could had a main menu, keeping track of scores, and make the IA faster each time we get over 5 points At the moment you can move the rect using ZQSD (yes, i am french :D)

+### HOW TO PLAY
+For now, just press Z to go up and S to do down with player 1 Press Up arrow and Down arrow for player 2

 ### FEATURES :
  What has been added :
 - Logging system that log errors and critical errors in a file